WWE Rumors: Is Alberto Del Rio Marrying Paige To Stop Her From Harming Herself?

-With the Paige sex scandal exploding everywhere, the latest WWE rumors suggest that Alberto Del Rio — the former WWE superstar who is now going by the name Alberto El Patron — is getting married to Paige, his fiancee, to get the heat of the sex tape scandal off of her.
+With the Paige sex scandal exploding everywhere, the latest WWE rumors suggest that Alberto Del Rio — the former WWE superstar who is now going by the name Alberto El Patron — is getting married to Paige, his fiance, to get the heat of the sex tape scandal off of her.
 It’s not that he wasn’t going to marry her in the first place — the two were engaged before the scandal exploded — but the pressure to get married is now greater than ever thanks to the scandal.

 Moreover, Alberto Del Rio (or Alberto Del Patron, whichever you prefer) has started spreading the rumors that the WWE will not leave him and Paige alone.

 6️⃣ Days!!
-Here is a #Throwback of @RealPaigeWWE and @AJBrooks at #WrestleMania 31 ????????#TeamPaige #TotalDivas #Paige #AJLee #WWE ???? pic.twitter.com/GugRBFr14v
+Here is a #Throwback of @RealPaigeWWE and @AJBrooks at #WrestleMania 31????????#TeamPaige #TotalDivas #Paige #AJLee #WWE???? pic.twitter.com/GugRBFr14v

 — Brianna (@PaigeWWEDaily) March 27, 2017